Kami/wadodo-recommenders/docs/recommenders/Simple-Category-Recommender.md

-# Simple Category Matcher
+# Simple Category Recommender

-A matcher which finds matching activities based on the relative importance from categories which are parsed from user's likes.
+A recommender which finds matching activities based on the relative importance from categories which are parsed from user's likes.

 ## How it works